On Human Self Worth

 There are many personas in this social milieu that I venerate.
 One that stood out recently is the PhD holder.
 That translates into Philosophy Doctor in case you thought of something funny.
 They stand up to this title.
 Their ability is peerless.
 Their knowledge vast.
 All of their statements are precise, insightful, and unambiguous.
 Their intentions pure.
 I find it remarkable how higher education, with the seemingly disproportionate value it attaches to administrivia, can turn an ordinary bloke into such a fantastic specimen of higher intellect.
 It truly is a wonder, akin to training a monkey into becoming a master dialectician in the mould of Socrates.

 As an aside, one should not use the term “administrivia”.
 It might carry negative connotations.
 We do not want to imply that formal education has a misplaced sense of pride and duty in its cumbersome bureaucracy.
 A more appropriate description is “criteria of excellence”.
 They ensure that fraudsters are kept away from universities.

 Take, for example, the case of this random fellow who submitted their website as proof of their language skills.
 Years of writing on different topics.
 As if that even comes close to having a language certificate!
 Thankfully, the people in charge outright reject the uncertified.
-They even have programs in place where it is impossible to even submit something that would be subject to qualitative assessment.
+They have programs in place which make it impossible to even furnish something that would be subject to qualitative assessment.
 Brilliant!
 Fraudsters have all sorts of tricks up their sleeve.
 They might cheat their way into a Doctorate.
 That would be the equivalent of poisoning the well.